The Definitive Map of Oxfordshire shows the location of

 one square for each of the 142 sheets.

-And if you click on a square,
+If you click on a square,

 your browser will get the PDF file for that sheet.

-Here is a link to a much simpler map.
+Method 2: Here is a link to a much simpler map.
 It can also be used to access these PDF files.
 You may find it useful.

-you can use the following form
+You can use the following form

 if you wish to find the sheet that is appropriate for a particular place.

-type into the box below the name of the place (e.g. Upper Heyford),
+Type into the box below the name of the place (e.g. Upper Heyford),

 a postcode (e.g. OX25 5LB)